FAQ

 Once the tour has started hiking on the glacier, there are no restrooms.
 “Number 1” may be accommodated and there can usually be a place with a little privacy.
 “Number 2”, pooping, is a very big deal.
 The deposit will need to be cleaned up and carried out in a plastic bag by the depositor.

-The Ice Fall Trek is planned to accommodate most of our guests but is not appropriate for everyone.
-If you would like to go at a slower pace, or be sure to not hold up others, consider booking a Private Trek with us.
-In the same four hour time slot, your Guide will help you enjoy the glacier to the greatest extent possible.
-This may be a good option with multi-generational family groups and children as young as six years.
-A Private Trek books at the price of five adults but you may take up to six in your group.
+The Ice Fall Trek is planned to accommodate most of our guests, but it is not appropriate for everyone.
+If you would like to go at a slower pace or avoid holding others up, consider booking a Private Trek with MICA Guides.
+In the same four-hour time slot, your guide will help you make the most of your experience on the glacier.
+This may be a good option for multi-generational family groups and children as young as six years old.
+A Private Trek costs the price of five adults, but you may take up to six people in your group.

 Consider our Advanced Trek.